 *Please see our Accreditation table for the most up-to-date accreditation numbers

-For IBLCE examination preparation, this course provides 12 pre-exam education hours.
-(12 pre-exam communication skills hours - as per April 2021 IBLCE exam applicant requirement)
+For IBLCE examination preparation, this course provides 12 pre-exam education hours. (including the required 5 pre-exam communication skills hours)

 Do we offer CEUs?
 Need other types of accreditation?
 Please see our Accreditation FAQ for more information.

-- This course is facilitated by an experienced International Board Certified Lactation Consultant.
+- This course is facilitated by an experienced International Board Certified Lactation Consultant (IBCLC).

 - The course is available as a one-month subscription commencing on the day of notification to you of your username and password.